March 29-31, 2017

 11:45 a.m. – 12:45 p.m.

-Luncheon Speaker: "The TMZ Story," Harvey R. Levin, Founder and Executive Producer, TMZ , Los Angeles, CA. Mr. Levin will discuss the role TMZ plays in the new era of media today.
+Luncheon Speaker: "The TMZ Story," Harvey R. Levin, Founder and Executive Producer, TMZ , Los Angeles, CA. Mr. Levin, a former professor at University of Miami Law, will discuss the role TMZ plays in the new era of media today.

 12:45 p.m. – 2:00 p.m.